jflex-de/jflex/javatests/jflex/testcase/README.md

 Of course, this cannot be applied if the generation of the scanner is expected to fail: We can't break the build to make a test pass.

-In that case, you can use a custom `JflexTestRunner`.
+In that case, you can use a custom `JflexTestRunner` and write a test in just a few lines of codes.

 Example: [EofPipeActionTest](https://github.com/jflex-de/jflex/blob/master/javatests/jflex/testcase/action_pipe/EofPipeActionTest.java).